thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-login-with-amazon-component.md

 Your security profile contains information about your app and is displayed to users on the privacy consent screen (Figure 2).
 On the privacy consent screen, users see the name of your application, your logo, and a link to your privacy policy.

 To set up your security profile, follow the instructions in the "Register Your Security Profile" section on the [Register your Android app with Login with Amazon](https://developer.amazon.com/public/apis/engage/login-with-amazon/docs/register_android.html) page.

+{% include warning.html content="You must complete all required fields in your security profile.
+If you do not complete the required fields, the LWA component will return an authorization failure." %}

 ## Step 3.
 Get the Login with Amazon API Key {#apikey}